SysKitTeam/docs-point/set-up-point-cloud/syskit-point-subscriptions.md

   * The two sections below show:
      * **What you'll be paying** - the amount you will be paying once your plan renews
      * **Amount due today** - the amount you will need to pay instantly to upgrade to a different plan
-       * This number will be the increased amount based on the pay difference between your initial plan and the new one; the amount you already paid for your initial plan will be deducted from the original price of your new plan
+       * This number will be the increased amount based on the pay difference between your initial plan and the new one; the amount paid for the initial plan is deducted from the price of the new plan
   * Click **Confirm (2)** to finalize your selection and proceed with your payment

 ![SysKit Point Subscription - Upgrade Plan - Finalized](../.gitbook/assets/syskit-point-cloud-licensing_new-finalize.png)